-Our financing activities during the three months ended March 31, 2013 resulted in net cash provided of \$15.9 million as a result of receiving proceeds of \$7.9 million and \$6.5 million from the issuance of common stock under our stock option plans and ESPP, respectively, and an excess tax benefit from employee stock option exercises of \$1.5 million.
+During the three months ended March 31, 2014, we used \$12.3 million and \$3.6 million of our cash to repurchase and retire our common stock and pay taxes related to withholding upon issuance of restricted stock units, respectively.
+This cash outflow was partially offset by proceeds of \$14.5 million from the issuance of common stock under our stock plans, as well as excess tax benefit from employee stock-based compensation of \$0.6 million.

-Our financing activities during the three months ended March 31, 2012 resulted in net cash provided of \$15.9 million as a result of proceeds of \$8.5 million and \$5.1 million, from the issuance of common stock under our stock options plans and ESPP, respectively, and an excess tax benefit from employee stock option exercises of \$2.3 million.
+During the three months ended March 31, 2013, we had positive cash flow of \$15.9 million as a result of proceeds of \$14.4 million, from the issuance of common stock under our stock plans and an excess tax benefit from employee stock option exercises of \$1.5 million.